Meta faces a future of more legal woes and falling revenues – DW – 01/12/2023

 Zuckerberg told investors in a call at the time that the company would continue to invest heavily in the idea.
 The Financial Times quoted several investors who said they made their opposition to that course very clear on the call.

-Zuckerberg has majority control of the company's voting shares however, and insists that the company will stick with its metaverse bet.
+Zuckerberg has majority control of the company's voting shares, however, and insists the company will stick with its metaverse bet.

 The spiraling costs and a growing sense of uncertainty around the future viability and use case of the metaverse has added to doubts about Meta's prospects in 2023 and beyond.